Neurodiversity with Archie Comics' Nancy Silberkleit

 Is social media a blessing or a curse?

 Like anything there are pluses and minuses but unfortunately the minuses can be more damaging than the pluses are rewarding.
 We are no longer engaging in real-time with people – I find myself having to tell myself to turn it off.
 If I am around people, I am now making it a point to ignore all smart devices.
-Physically, I feel it’s prohibiting us from the outside and exercise.
-The internet was to provide us with information quickly.
-We never thought about the dark side of what technology would face us with.
+Physically, I feel it's prohibiting us from the outside and exercise.

-Have you experienced any kind of online abuse and how did you deal with it?
+Have you experienced any kind of online abuse, and how did you deal with it?

 Yes I have.